-Mock Exam 2 and Mock Exam 3 come with full marking schedules, and are available with or without marking (see below).
+Mock Exam 2 and Mock Exam 3 come with full marking schedules.
+We are happy to mark your scripts, but marking must be purchased separately.

 Mock Marking

 We are happy to mark your attempts at the mock exams.
 The same general principles apply as for the Assignment Marking.
 In particular: